 Farage’s Role

 Farage is positioned as the face of Reform UK, and his long history of controversial statements aligns with far-right rhetoric, including advocating for the rejection of key democratic values like the European Convention on Human Rights and using language that fuels xenophobia.
+Read more about Farage’s far-right views and actions here.

 The Dangers of Normalizing Far-Right Rhetoric